roozbehsayadi/Emergency-Situations-Assistant/README.md

 -   **database**: this layer consists for database main functions.

+### database

+we used mongodb atlas which is a fully managed cloud database. for each entity we've created a collection. the collections and their descriptions are as follow :

+-  **users**: this collection contains all users and their role.

+-  **forms**: this collection contains all information about forms including their fields, title and id

+- **answers**: this collection contains all answers submitted by field-agents.

+- **polygons**: this collection contains all areas.

 ### endpoints

 this code consists of 10 endpoints for admin and 4 endpoints for control-center and field-agent.

 #### admin endpoints

 we've created CRUD permission for admin for "areas" and "forms". you can see the endpoints in the back/src/api/aadminApi.js.

 -   **/admin/forms/**: By sending a GET request to this path, you'll get all of the forms available in the database.